 Nebraska's initial State Medicaid Health Information Plan (SMHP) was approved by CMS in November 2011.
 Nebraska launched the Medicaid EHR Incentive Program on May 7, 2012.
 The program will sunset in 2021.

 For more historical information regarding the EHR Incentive Program please visit the CMS website at: https://www.cms.gov/medicare/regulations-guidance/promoting-interoperability-programs.

 One of the initiatives of the HITECH legislation is the Medicaid EHR Incentive Program.
 Under this program, states process incentive payments to qualified Medicaid providers and hospitals that adopted, implemented, upgraded, or currently demonstrate meaningful use of their certified EHR technology.

 Professional types that are eligible for the Nebraska Medicaid EHR Incentive Program include:

 Hospitals eligible for the Nebraska Medicaid EHR Incentive Program include acute care hospitals (including critical access) and children's hospitals.

-Eligible Professionals (EPs) can receive their full EHR incentive payments over a six-year period and Eligible Hospitals (EHs) can receive their full EHR incentive payments over a consecutive three-year period.
+Eligible Professionals (EPs) can receive their full EHR incentive payments over a six-year period and Eligible Hospitals (EHs) received their full EHR incentive payments over a consecutive three-year period.